shoui520/shoui520.github.io/docs/shouimethod.md

 But the important question is, **do you care**?
 I did, so I did RTK.

 The "modern" solution to this kanji distinction + stroke order memorization problem is to do the QM Kanken deck *after* you are already a fluent reader of Japanese.
 In a way, this kills two birds with one stone, but I don't agree with delaying kanji distinction to this late.

+So how much RTK should *you* do?
+The common community consensus is 450 cards though RRTK450, but *I* didn't do that.
+I did full RTK, 2200 cards.
+I don't have the experience to speak on RRTK450.
+So it's your choice really.
+Either do RRTK450 or do full RTK, 2200 kanji with the first 1000 using the Heisig method and the rest with the RRTK method.
 ### Passive Listening
 I've always been sold on the idea of passive listening.
 Passive listening is where you put Japanese audio on in the background while doing other stuff.